supabase/pg_graphql/docs/installation.md

 and restart the database server.

 To enable the extension in PostgreSQL we must execute a `create extension` statement.
-The extension creates its own schema/namespace named `gql` to avoid naming conflicts.
+The extension creates its own schema/namespace named `graphql` to avoid naming conflicts.

 ```psql
 create extension pg_graphql cascade;